learn-academy-2022-charlie/week-5-assessment-LoneWanderer101/interview-questions.md

   A hash in ruby is a collection of key:value pairs.

   Researched answer:
   A hash in ruby is a collection of key:value pairs.
 A hash is similar to an array except taht indexing is done via arbitrary keys of an object type and not trough integer index.If you attempt to access a hash with a key that does not exist, the method will return nil.
+During our cohort we practiced with ruby hashes by creating hash method for a bbq.
+Our hash had keys and values. the keys referred to bbq food like brisket or ribs and the values referred to the students.
+Our output took each key and value and returned the students name along with their bbq food of choice.

 2. What is a gem?